Best Microphones for Podcasts

 When you start a podcast, you want a platform to be able to share your ideas and create a following of people who are hooked to your content.
-One of the things that will influence how well or not people receive your podcast is your audio quality.
+It could be business-related or even a church following where you share your sermons.
+One of the things that will influence how well or not the audience receives your podcast is your audio quality.
 Your audience has got to hear you loud and clear in the literal sense!
 That’s where the microphone comes in.
+If your plan on monetizing your podcast, the expectations are even higher.

 Your computer microphone won’t cut it.
 All movements and sounds in your surrounding will show up in your audio recording and distort it badly.
 A high quality microphone will eliminate these noises and separate your source voice to comeout clear and professional.